Contexter/FountainAI-API-Docs/openAPI-Yaml/o1-preview-FountainAI-system-description/FountainAI System Description.md

 ### **Functional Requirements**

-1. **Microservices**: Each microservice provides RESTful APIs for managing specific screenplay elements.
+1. **Microservices**: Each microservice provides RESTful APIs for managing specific story elements.
 2. **OpenAPI Specifications**: Each microservice must expose an OpenAPI specification that exactly matches predefined schemas for input and output.
 3. **Data Persistence**: Use a unified PostgreSQL database for storing all data, ensuring consistency and reliability.
 4. **API Gateway Integration**: Utilize Kong API Gateway to: